 R01d \textit{``Faster time-to-market''} is the most relevant code, which is mentioned up to 19 times (grounded = 19).
-Hence, the organizations reported that the most expected benefit when they initiated their DevOps transformation was to accelerate time-to-market by reducing development, testing, quality assurance, deployment and delivery times.
-R01d is evidenced by the following excerpts: \textit{``It was expected that DevOps enables the development of new functionalities and their deployment into production for final users more quickly''} [ID21], \textit{``We expected that DevOps allows us to give a faster response to the client.
-Nowadays agility is an absolute necessity''} [ID04], and \textit{``By incorporating DevOps we will gain agility and achieve a better adaptation to the current changing market''} [ID14].
+Hence, the organizations reported that the most expected benefit when they initiated their DevOps transformation was the acceleration of the time-to-market by reducing development, testing, quality assurance, deployment and delivery times.
+R01d is evidenced by the following excerpts: \textit{``It was expected that DevOps enables the development of new functionalities and their deployment into production for final users more quickly''} [ID21], \textit{``We expected that DevOps would allow us to give a faster response to the client.
+Currently agility is an absolute necessity''} [ID04], and \textit{``By incorporating DevOps we will gain agility and achieve a better adaptation to the current changing market''} [ID14].

 R02a \textit{``Better software quality''} (grounded = 15).
-The organizations also reported important expected results and benefits related with the increase of software quality.
-These results are supported by the following excerpts: \textit{``We expected an improvement on the quality of the deliverables''} [ID14], \textit{``It was expected that DevOps technologies support us to deliver software faster, but also to build software with better quality.
-In the end, you have thousands and thousands of automated tests that are going to be executed for new code that you want to deploy''} [ID03], and \textit{``We are looking for productivity and efficiency as well as quality in software.
+The organizations also reported important expected results and benefits related to the increase in software quality.
+These results are supported by the following excerpts: \textit{``We expected an improvement in the quality of the deliverables''} [ID14], \textit{``It was expected that DevOps technologies would support us to deliver software faster, but also to build software with better quality.
+In the end, you have thousands and thousands of automated tests that are going to be executed for a new code that you want to deploy''} [ID03], and \textit{``We are looking for productivity and efficiency as well as quality in software.
 These results facilitate what top management wants: fast time-to-market and competitiveness''} [ID05].